Lin Huiyin: Secondary education

 In a time when women had limited access to formal education, Lin was able to receive a formal education due to being part of a wealthy family.
 Because of her family's affluence she was able to travel extensively with her father.
 She obtained her degrees both in England and the United States.
-It was there she became acquainted with the well known Chinese poet Xu Zhimo.
-Their relationship was a sensational part of Lin Huiyin's life and is referred to in romantic anecdotes.
 However, Lin's works are highly regarded.
 Lin wrote free verse, novels and prose.
 Lin's poems appeared in publications such as the Beijing Morning Post, Crescent Monthly, Poetry and the Dipper and the newspaper L'impartiale in Tianjin.